Margery Jourdemayne: Case of 1441

 Suche an inchauntresse, as that tyme had no peere.

-She was found guilty of heresy and witchcraft and sentenced to death by burning at Smithfield.
+She was probably sentenced by a church court; no record survives confirming the charges.
+Edward Coke later claimed he had seen a document that she was burned De heretico comburendo.
+She was burned at the stake in Smithfield Market on 27 October 1441.

 In literature

 Margery appears in William Shakespeare's Henry VI, Part 2, as Margery Jourdayn, along with her co-accused.
 She is also a character in Philippa Gregory's 2011 novel about Jacquetta of Luxembourg, The Lady of the Rivers.

 In popular culture

 Deborah Hyde, editor-in-chief to the UK magazine The Skeptic blogs and lectures about belief in the supernatural and other elements of folklore that involve superstition under the name "Jourdemayne".